-Eleuthera is one of the most beautiful islands of the Bahamas and a perfect destination for yacht charters.
+Eleuthera yacht charters take you to one of the most beautiful islands of the Bahamas.
 Eleuthera is blessed with some of the most magnificent pink and white sand beaches in the world – very often featured on top 10 lists.

 The island is surrounded by the Atlantic Ocean on one side and the Caribbean Sea on the other, with breathtaking cliffs reaching up to 70 feet above sea level.
 Harbour Island, off the northeast coast of Eleuthera, is located on its own islet.

 Eleuthera Yacht Charter Highlights

 Yacht Charters in Eleuthera, a Destination for Every Season

 Eleuthera offers beautiful weather and the best time of year for a yacht charter in Eleuthera is from December to May when the temperature is around 70-75 degrees F. The water is pristine, and perfectly sandy, with no drop-offs or jagged rocks.
 Just 200 miles southeast of Miami and 60 miles east of Nassau, Eleuthera is 110 miles long and charming to explore.